-Despite its clunky and bulky looking design, the camera is easy to use.
-You can quickly familiarize yourself with the controls which is good.
+Despite its clunky and bulky-looking design, the camera is easy to use.
+You can quickly familiarize yourself with the controls which are good.

 You don’t want a camera that’s so complicated it frustrates you just looking for the video mode.

 It’s also built well enough that it can hold itself just fine in any situation.
 Just don’t drop it or set it up in an unstable place.